LACNIC/barry/README.md

 - `include`s is configuration
 - Allow newline escaping?
 - I commented the RRDP code to force myself to upload the prototype today
-- The key pair generation is taking too long; maybe provide a means to weaken the RNG
 - May want to purge all the memory leaks
 - Still unimplemented fields
 	- Certificates